 The community pharmacy sector will receive £2.592bn per year from 2019/20 to 2023/24.
 Of the annual sum, £800m is to be delivered as retained buying margin i.e. the profit pharmacies can earn on dispensing drugs through cost effective purchasing.

 The £800m retained margin element is a target that the Department of Health and Social Care (DHSC) aim to deliver by adjusting the reimbursement prices of drugs in Category M of the Drug Tariff.
-The delivery of margin to pharmacy is carefully monitored by PSNC and the DH.
+The delivery of margin to pharmacy is carefully monitored by PSNC and the DHSC.
 For information on the Margins Survey please click here.

-Where the Margins Survey identifies the delivery rate of margin to community pharmacy will be under or over deliver on the £800m target, the DH will re-calibrate Category M Drug Tariff prices to bring the margin delivery rate back on track.
+Where the Margins Survey identifies the delivery rate of margin to community pharmacy will be under or over deliver on the £800m target, the DHSC will re-calibrate Category M Drug Tariff prices to bring the margin delivery rate back on track.

 Click on a heading below for more information.